ortizmeraz/Morphology/Material/Transit and Land-use/B-Walker (2012).md

 ---
-Title:Human transit : how clearer thinking about public transit can enrich our communities and our lives.
+Title:  Human transit - how clearer thinking about public transit can enrich our communities and our lives.
 Author:	Walker, J.
-Year:2012
+Year: 2012
 Added in: 2022-05-17
 tag: Book_
 fullref: "Walker, J. (2012).
 Human transit : how clearer thinking about public transit can enrich our communities and our lives (NV-1 onl).
 Island Press. https://doi.org/10.5822/978-1-61091-174-0 LK - https://concordiauniversity.on.worldcat.org/oclc/777548498"